Ortega intensifies repression in Nicaragua five months before the elections

 join the arrests in recent weeks of 19 people, including five candidates, former vice chancellors, dissident ex-guerrillas, reporters, businessmen, a banker and several activists from non-governmental organizations.

-orders from the Chief of Police», He told on Twitter, while recalling that the Government had already carried out raids on the headquarters of his newspaper both in 2018 and at the end of last May.
+orders from the Chief of Police», He told on Twitter, at the time he recalled that the Government had already carried out raids on the headquarters of his newspaper both in 2018 and at the end of last May.

 incite foreign interference and ask for military interventions ».
 Similarly, they are accused of “organizing with financing from other countries to carry out acts of terrorism and demand, exalt and applaud the imposition of sanctions against the State and its citizens.”

-The actions of the Nicaraguan authorities are based on the so-called Law of Defense of the Rights of the People to Independence, Sovereignty and Self-Determination for Peace, approved by the National Assembly, with a Sandinista majority, last December.
+The actions of the Nicaraguan authorities are based on the so-called Law for the Defense of the Rights of the People to Independence, Sovereignty and Self-Determination for Peace, approved by the National Assembly, with a Sandinista majority, last December.
 This controversial rule, the result of which the

 opposition presidential hopefuls Cristiana Chamorro, Arturo Cruz, Félix Maradiaga, Juan Sebastián Chamorro and Miguel Mora, catalogs the “traitors to the homeland” and disqualifies them from running for public office.